 To perform a glute bridge, a person should follow these steps:

 - Step 1: Lie on the back with the knees bent and the feet flat on the floor, hip-width apart.
-Place the arms down by the sides of the body with the palms of the hands facing upward.
+Place the arms down by the sides of the body with the palms of the hands facing downward.

 - Step 2: Tighten the abdominal muscles and squeeze the gluteal muscles.